-7. Use social media — it’s free marketing!
-Facebook, LinkedIn, Twitter, Pinterest — such outlets are expanding, and are excellent ways to spread the word about your programs and activities.

 Our Minnesota web design firm has served many nonprofit organizations and take pride in helping them to stand out professionally while telling their unique stories to the Web-viewing public.
-If you are a non-profit seeking to enhance your public image and jump-start your fund-raising capabilities, contact our Minneapolis web design team at info@ProWeb365.com or at 612-590-8080.
+If you are a non-profit seeking to enhance your public image and jump-start your fund-raising capabilities, contact us at info@ProWeb365.com or at 612-590-8080.

 Terms of Service

-Amended text: